 The bottles are something to admire and appreciate.
 The oblonge shaped bottles are taller than the width so they are a very well designed.
 As a pulse there is a small indent in the bottom of the bottle for the tip of the nib to rest, and this facilitates maximizes the fill of a pen.

 Fuyu Gaki (Winter Peersimmon)

-Fuyu Syogun (Old Man Winter) a cool grey with maybe a hint of purple
+Fuyu Syogun (Old Man Winter) a cool grey with maybe a hint of blue

 Ina-ho (Rice Ear) light brown